interfaces-en-typescript

 Declaring an interface

-To declare an interface in TypeScript, we use the keyword interface followed by the name of the interface and the properties and methods we want to define.
+To declare an interface in TypeScript, we use the keyword interface followed by the interface name and the properties and methods we want to define.
 Let’s see an example:

 interface Person {